Gamera: P Productions

-Despite this, P Productions and Daiei Film retained a tie and shared various crews from productions including the Gamera franchise (Note: Such as Noriaki Yuasa, Niisan Takahashi, Shunsuke Kikuchi, Tomoo Haraguchi, Nippon Eizo Creative, HIRUMA MODEL CRAFT Production, Fuminori Ohashi, Ryosaku Takayama, Yoshio Watanabe, Eizo Kaimai, Toru Matoba, Tamotsu Taga, and so on.) where Eiji Tsuburaya's co-woker and student from Daiei Film (Takayama and Watanabe) were two of founders of P Productions.
+Despite this, P Productions and Daiei Film retained a tie and shared various crews from productions including the Gamera franchise (Note: Such as Noriaki Yuasa, Niisan Takahashi, Shunsuke Kikuchi, Tomoo Haraguchi, Nippon Eizo Creative, HIRUMA MODEL CRAFT Production, Fuminori Ohashi, Ryosaku Takayama, Yoshio Watanabe, Eizo Kaimai, Toru Matoba, Tamotsu Taga, and so on.) where Eiji Tsuburaya's co-woker and student from Daiei Film (Ryosaku Takayama and Yoshio Watanabe) were two of founders of P Productions.
 Additionally, Shinsuke Kojima and Tamotsu Taga and others abandoned Daiei Film, which was already at the brink of bankruptcy and was in a chaotic state, and joined P Production after the failure and the aftermaths of Nezura, such as a labor dispute, multiple hygiene issues involving neighborhoods resulted in interventions from public health centres, mass mortality of rats, and near-fatal dust mite allergy on Michio Mikami and others.
 (Note: Michio Mikami developed a rodent allergy and was traumatized due to this incident.
 He later participated in Gamera and various tokusatsu productions as a member of the Ex Productions, however he thoroughly avoided to associate with any rat-based kaijin (jp) for Kamen Rider and other dramas.
 Noriaki Yuasa repeatedly refused Daiei Film's requests to reuse Nezura's model for his Gamera films.)
 These troubles were caused by using live rats (akin to Dagora which used a live octopus) presumably due to the restraints from the Six-Company Agreement led by Masaichi Nagata himself; as aforementioned, Daiei Film used live animals for these pre-Gamera projects, presumably to avoid Toho-based styles and techniques to deal with the inter-company agreement, forcing them to change the direction to the more traditional, suit-acting character (Gamera).

 Thanks to the success of the Gamera franchise, which was the successor of Dagora and Nezura, Daiei Film's fiscal condition was temporary improved, and the turtle kaiju solely supported the company and its subcontractors.
 Crews of Gamera and other Daiei productions, even including Noriaki Yuasa and Niisan Takahashi and Shunsuke Kikuchi and Toru Matoba, later participated in projects by P Productions (Note: Such as Denjin Zaborger, Kaiju ouji, Ambassador Magma, Spectreman, and so on.) since before the 1968 incidents on P Productions, and increased their involvements afterward where P Productions was no longer able to produce tokusatsu productions by itself and was forced to make its staffs as contract employees, (Note: In 1968, P Productions was forced to sell its main studio due to a labor dispute, and its entire office building was lost because of an accidental fire.
 Afterward, the company focused on subcontract tokusatsu productions by other companies.) and crews from P Productions projects later joined Gamera films.